This Egg and Eggplant Curry is a spicy and tangy curry that is sure to whet your appetite. Very delicious and appetizing served with rice.

 Indian eggplants have a tougher skin and a firmer texture.
 When cooked they become creamy, sweet, and tender.
 They also retain their shape if not overcooked.
 Their coloration vary from ivory white through shades of green to the deepest purple.
 The most common being the deep purple variety.

 The Indian grocery store I frequent always has a supply of these deep purple round eggplants.
 Whenever I pay them a visit, I can’t resist bringing home a few.
 These eggplants are “meaty” and can hold their own as a vegan or vegetarian dish.
 However, they also combine really well with meats and seafood.

-The last time I featured round eggplants was in a coconut based curry with shrimps.
-I also used them in my version of vegetable moussaka.
+The last time I featured round eggplants was in this Shrimp and Eggplant Curry.
+I also used them in my version of Vegetable Moussaka.
 This time I decided to pair them with their namesake, the egg, in a spicy and tangy curry.
 We really enjoyed the combination as it was very tasty and appetising.
 The eggs and creamy eggplants offset the sharp taste of the curry very nicely and the eggs gave the curry a nice contrast of colors.
 Of course the eggs may be omitted for a vegan version instead.

 - ¼ cup (60ml) canola oil

 - 1 tsp tamarind paste (soup base mix)